 A common use for Storyboard That is to help students create a plot diagram of the events from a novel.
-Not only is this a great way to teach the parts of the plot, but it reinforces major events and help students develop greater understanding of literary structures.
+Not only is this a great way to teach the parts of the plot, but it reinforces major events and help students develop greater understanding of literary structures, such as five act structure.

 Setting: Caribbean Sea/Ship Trap Island.
 Rainsford, a big game hunter, is traveling to the Amazon by boat.
 He falls overboard and finds himself stranded on Ship Trap Island.